x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

     Format: `TransRCCount: true`

+- TransMaxLockNum ( *number* ): Maximum number of record locks can be hold by a transaction on a data node.

+    Format: `TransMaxLockNum : 10000`

+- TransAllowLockEscalation ( *boolean* ): Whether allow lock escalation when number of record locks hold by a transaction exceeds the value set by parameter "TransMaxLockNum".

+    Format: `TransAllowLockEscalation: true`

+- TransMaxLogSpaceRatio ( *number* ): Maximum ratio of log space can be used by a transaction on a data node.

+    Format: `TransMaxLogSpaceRatio : 50`

 > **Note:**
 >
 > * The default values of "PreferedInstance" and "PreferedInstaceMode" are the values of "preferedinstance" and "preferedinstancemode" in the coordination node configuration.